pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   2. Fit dev set well on cost function.
      - If its not achieved you could try regularization, bigger training set...
   3. Fit test set well on cost function.
-     - If its not achieved you could try bigger dev. set...
+     - If its not achieved you could try bigger dev set...
   4. Performs well in real world.
-     - If its not achieved you could try change dev. set, change cost function...
+     - If its not achieved you could try change dev set, change cost function...

 ### Single number evaluation metric